-Our operating history has evolved over a period of 77 years since M George Muthoot (the father of our Promoters) founded a gold loan business in 1939.
+Our operating history has evolved over a period of 78 years since M George Muthoot (the father of our Promoters) founded a gold loan business in 1939.
 We believe that the experience, skills and goodwill acquired by our Promoters over these years cannot be easily replicated by competitors.
 We have a highly experienced and motivated management team that capitalizes on this heritage at both the corporate and operational levels.
 Our senior management team has extensive experience in the Gold Loan industry and has demonstrated the ability to grow our business through their operational leadership, strategic vision and ability to raise capital.
-Under the current management team, our retail loan portfolio has grown from $\overline{\xi}$ 33,690.08 million as of March 31, 2009 to $\overline{\xi}$ 243,789.09 million as of March 31, 2016.
+Under the current management team, our loan assets portfolio has grown from ₹ 33,690.08 million as of March 31, 2009 to ₹ 272,785.35 million as of March 31, 2017.
 Our business is also well supported by our Promoters, who are members of the Muthoot family.
 We believe that our long operating history, track record, management expertise and Promoter support have established a strong brand name for us in the markets we serve.
 A strong brand name has contributed to our ability to earn the trust of individuals who entrust us with their gold jewelry, and will be key in allowing us to expand.